froger-me/wp-weixin/README.md

 The global variable `wx` is already properly signed and initialised with the complete `jsApiList`.
 To use it properly, developers must include their scripts with a priority of `6` or more and `wp-weixin-main-script` as a dependency.

-In addition, the following events may be subscribed to.
+In addition, the following listeners may be subscribed to:
 ___
 ```Javascript
 window.wpWeixinShareTimelineSuccessListener( callback );